Building a RAG system with Meilisearch: a comprehensive guide

 Collecting user feedback

 User feedback is one of the most valuable sources for improving the performance of your RAG system.
-While metrics like query latency or relevancy scores provide technical insight, user feedback reveals real-world problems.
+While metrics such as query latency or relevance scores provide technical insights, user feedback reveals real-world problems.

 By collecting and analyzing feedback, you can identify issues that are harder to detect with system metrics alone, such as: